 Some of the best artist statements are under 100 words.
 A rule of thumb that you can follow here is - the shorter, the better.
 Find an example of an artist statement that you can relate to and get inspired by ideas from it.

 Consider this as the most critical point in your lessons on how to write an artist statement.
 An effective artist statement is anywhere from a hundred words to one-page-long.
 To bring your statement in this range, cut down on technical details and fancy words that you may have included in your artist statement.

 Write your artist statement in an active voice.
 It makes the tone more conversational as if you are speaking to your viewer in person.
 It establishes an instant connection with the viewer.
 Use online editing tools like the Hemingway App to ensure that your artist statement appears in the active voice.

 5. Avoid spelling and grammatical mistakes

 One of the primary purposes of an artist statement is to draw the audience into your artworks and lead them to explore your art further.
-A sloppy artist statement puts a reader off, leaving them with less interest or no interest in art at all.
+A sloppy artist statement puts a reader off, departing them with less interest or no interest in art at all.
 Inconsistency in writing, typos, and spelling errors might turn a viewer away.

 You can use tools like Grammarly to avoid small grammatical mistakes.
 A well-punctuated, typo-free, artist statement is a joy to read.